chirpstack/chirpstack-docs/src/guides/thingsboard.md

 # ThingsBoard getting started

-[ThingsBoard](https://www.thingsboard.io) is an Open-source IoT Platform for Device management, data collection, processing and visualization for your IoT solution.
+[ThingsBoard](https://www.thingsboard.io) is an Open-core IoT Platform for Device management, data collection, processing and visualization for your IoT solution.

-This guide describes how to setup ChirpStack so that it forwards device-data to [ThingsBoard](https://www.thingsboard.io) for processing and visualization.
+This guide describes how to setup ChirpStack Professional Edition so that it forwards device-data to [ThingsBoard](https://www.thingsboard.io) for processing and visualization.

 ## Installing ChirpStack components